 5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism

 (c) Tonga Ministry of Tourism

-This less-visited island group in Tonga is a diver’s paradise and surprisingly quiet despite its (what we like to think are) world-class dive sites.
-The Ha’apai group is home to dives with dramatic pinnacles, awesome caves, an array of healthy coral cities and even a cave with a hydrothermal vent to keep the already warm waters all-the-toastier.
-So take a look at some of the top dive sites in Ha’apai in the list below!
+This less-visited island group in Tonga is a diver’s paradise and surprisingly quiet despite its (what we like to think) world-class dive sites.
+The Ha’apai Group is home to dives with dramatic pinnacles, awesome caves, an array of healthy coral cities, and even a cave with a hydrothermal vent to keep the already warm waters all the toastier.
+So take a look at some of the top dive sites in this guide to scuba diving in Ha’apai.

 1. J-Caves

-This dive site is as diverse as its marine life with swim-through, huge overhangs, winding tunnels and coral bommies to explore.
-At a depth of 28m, most certified divers can give J-Caves a go, which is worth it to possibly see the likes of eagle rays, reef sharks, whip coral shrimps and much much more!
+This dive site is as diverse as its marine life, which features a swim-through, huge overhangs, winding tunnels and coral bommies to explore.
+At a depth of 28 m (92 ft), most certified divers can give J-Caves a go.
+It is worth it to possibly see the likes of eagle rays, reef sharks, whip coral shrimps and much much more!

+5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism